 There are various indicators used to assess the value of a company and the estimated value of shares, and each of these has its own following among analysts.

 By far the best known of these indicators is the price-to-earnings ratio or P/E ratio, which measures share prices against company profits.
-The rule of thumb here is: The more a share costs in relation to actual company profits, the lower its P/E ratio (and the higher its valuation).
+The rule of thumb here is: The more a share costs in relation to actual company profits, the higher its P/E ratio (and the higher its valuation).
 But because reported company profits are often very large and are easily influenced by accounting tricks or what’s popularly known as «cooking the books», the P/E ratio of shares is not a fail-proof indicator.
 Like fundamental analysis, this method of valuation is considered problematic by many experts.

 The price-to-cash-flow (P/CF) ratio is another indicator of a share’s worth.
 This ratio measures the relation between the share price and per-share cashflow.
 Compared to the price-to-earnings ratio, a price-to-cash-flow ratio is less vulnerable to variations in accounting techniques.
 Both P/E ratios and P/CF ratios are relatively short-term indicators, because both company profits and cashflows are subject to major fluctuations.